m4wright/lullaby/README.md

 # Adding Songs

 Songs are currently added manually to the database.
+They don't normally change.

 Open the SQLite database: